 Q.) Although you've always been active, what was it that made you decide to take your training and nutrition more seriously and start considering competition?

-A.) I am goal oriented and love to push myself beyond my comfort level, which made it easy to begiRamirez3n contest preparation.
+A.) I am goal oriented and love to push myself beyond my comfort level, which made it easy to begin contest preparation.
 I was actually training for a marathon when my friend asked me to compete in the military fitness competition.
 I changed my training regimen under her supervision, and loved the changes I witnessed weekly and daily once it came closer to the show.

 Q.) You spent several years serving in the military and your husband is also an active member of the military who's currently deployed.
 The lifestyle of a competitor is typically one that requires not only tremendous dedication, but also tremendous stability as well.
 Was it difficult to manage military life and family life while preparing for competitions during your time overseas?